deltabeard/gameboy-c/README.md

+Note: This project is no longer in active development.
+Please consider looking at my other Game Boy emulator project [peanut-gb](https://github.com/deltabeard/peanut-gb).

 # GameBoy Emulator

 A Gameboy emulator written by gregtour.
 His Javascript port can be found here: http://greg.team-duck.com/emu/gameboy .

 ## Features: